 Qualities of a successful Criminal Justice professional include:

 If the above qualities describe you, a successful and rewarding career in Criminal Justice might be in your future.

 Most careers in this field require that you meet a certain standard of physical and mental health, and that you stay up-to-date with the changes that regularly occur within the criminal justice system.

 While earning your degree is essential for this profession, no matter what type of classes or degree you complete, you will may also need to complete a training program or participate in continuing education courses throughout your career.
 Be sure to check your local and state requirements.

-CSU-Global’s accredited online bachelor’s degree in criminal justice and law enforcement administration is designed to provide you with a practical knowledge of the law enforcement field.
+CSU-Global’s accredited online bachelor’s degree in criminal justice is designed to provide you with a practical knowledge of the law enforcement field.
 The program consists of 10 three-credit core courses as part of a full 120-credit bachelor’s degree.
 Maximize your transfer credits and take advantage of our alternative credit options to finish faster and for less!

 In this course, students will be introduced to the study of philosophy and history of criminal justice globally.
 Topics include an examination of criminal justice agencies such as police and security agencies, courts, and corrections, operating as an interacting system.
 Students will gain foundational knowledge about criminal justice that will prepare them for future studies in discipline and also explore exciting contemporary topics such as white collar crime, cybercrime and criminology.
 (This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an “EX” suffix.)